Schrolli91/BOSWatch/README.md

 ##### optional
 - Webserver with PHP
 - MySQL Database Server

-##### filtering
-- you can adjust your rangefilter for POCSAG Decode at config file under the section POC

 Thanks to smith_fms and McBo from [Funkmeldesystem.de - Forum](http://www.funkmeldesystem.de/) for Inspiration and Groundwork!